thehaxwell/appish-docs/docs/tutorial-basics/setup-your-bot.md

 # Setup your bot

 In this tutorial we're building the classic todo-list app as an Appish bot.
 Note that this is all just a concept since Appish is still under development.
-In fact this is more of a walkthrough than a tutorial since none of the code can actually run yet.
+None of the code can actually run yet.

 Here's a short clip showing how the completed bot will work (TODO: add the clip here).